 Missouri Stories Scriptwriting FellowshipSubscribe

 Three scripts will be chosen from all submissions.
-The winning writers will receive an all-expenses paid trip to our concentrated fellowship experience, held in Missouri in February 2021*.
+The winning writers will receive an all-expenses paid trip to our concentrated fellowship experience, held in Missouri in the spring of 2024.
 The writers will be joined by accomplished industry mentors who will work with each fellow.
-In addition to workshop time and one-on-one mentor time, we will organize a day trip to visit the area of the state where the scripts are set, for added inspiration.

 The final selection of fellowship winners will be made by the Missouri Stories Scriptwriting Fellowship Committee.
 The Missouri Stories Scriptwriting Fellowship reserves the right not to release judges’ comments.